Designing Audio Products with SHARC & A2B

 Analog Devices Catalina & Navassa Experience

-Cardinal Peak accelerates your product development with end-to-end design services for audio devices.
-A leading product engineering firm, Cardinal Peak leverages deep experience in hardware, embedded software, cloud, end-user applications, such as mobile, and quality assurance to develop connected IoT products in multiple markets, including audio, video, security and medical.
+Cardinal Peak accelerates your product development with end-to-end design services for connected audio devices.
+A leading product engineering firm, Cardinal Peak leverages deep experience in hardware, embedded software, cloud, mobile applications and quality assurance to develop connected IoT products in multiple markets, including audio, video, security and medical.

-• Audio, Video & Mixed Reality: Unparalleled strength in media processing
+Unparalleled strength in audio and video media processing

 Analog Devices Sharc & A2B Related Articles